jacygao/jacygao.github.io/content/post/patterns_of_distributed_transation.md

 ## The CAP Theorem

-As there is no perfect system.
-As software engineer, one of the most important jobs is to make right trade-offs.
+There is no perfect system.
 The CAP theorem states that any distributed data store can only provide two of the following three guarantees:

 - Consistency, every read receives the latest state of data